 THE MAN WITHOUT A WORLD is a moving, comic melodrama set in a typical shtetl (village) in Poland.
 The Jews’ struggle against poverty and racial hatred is complicated by their own division into hostile political factions of the religious orthodoxy, assimilationists, socialists, Zionists, anarchists and survivors.
 While the Jews of the shtetl pursue their loves, politics, religion, business and dreams for the future, the Angel of Death is ever near...

 “I make seemingly old films in order to enter the lost world of the past from the inside, not to stand outside of it and see it as history.
 The technology of a film determines a large part of what the audience sees.
 A Hollywood costume drama holds the subject of the film at the conventional distance of representation.
 I want my audience to experience this world as if from inside — but at the same time — with a sense of the distance they have traveled to get there.” — Eleanor Antin

-Also available in 16mm prints for theatrical and nontheatrical screenings.
+Also available in 4K DCP and 16mm prints for theatrical and nontheatrical screenings.
 Contact Milestone for price and availability!

 This DVD is also available for Institutional Purchase, which includes public performance rights and a 3-year streaming license.
 Please click on the “Format” button and select “DVD Institutional Rate.”

 An Explanation of Home, Classroom, and Public Performance Rights